sveltia/sveltia-cms/README.md

 ### Migration

 Have a look at the [compatibility chart](#compatibility) above first.
-If you’re already using Netlify/Decap CMS with the GitHub backend and don’t have any custom widget, custom preview or plugin, migrating to Sveltia CMS is super easy.
+If you’re already using Netlify/Decap CMS with the GitHub/GitLab backend and don’t have any custom widget, custom preview or plugin, migrating to Sveltia CMS is super easy.
 Edit `/admin/index.html` to replace the CMS `script` tag, and push the change to your repository:

 ```diff
 -<script src="https://unpkg.com/netlify-cms@^2.0.0/dist/netlify-cms.js"></script>
 +<script src="https://unpkg.com/@sveltia/cms/dist/sveltia-cms.js" type="module"></script>
 ```

 That’s it!
 You can open `https://[hostname]/admin/` as before to start editing.
-There is even no authentication process if you’ve already been signed in with GitHub on Netlify/Decap CMS because Sveltia CMS uses your auth token stored in the browser.
+There is even no authentication process if you’ve already been signed in with GitHub/GitLab on Netlify/Decap CMS because Sveltia CMS uses your auth token stored in the browser.
 Simple enough!

 That said, we strongly recommend testing your new Sveltia CMS instance first on your local machine.
 [See below](#work-with-a-local-git-repository) for how.